 In order to be eligible for a "Divorce by Publication", you must complete and submit an Affidavit of Diligent Search to the court.
 This document clearly outlines all of the actions you have taken to locate your spouse, essentially proving to the court that your spouse absolutely can't be found.

 If you actively pursue locating your spouse through the methods outlined in the Affidavit of Diligent Search, and still can't locate your spouse, then a "Divorce by Publication" is your likely method of getting a divorce.

 Filing for Divorce by Publication in New Mexico

 The Petitioner must make diligent efforts to locate the missing spouse.
 If these fail, he may use Service by Publication.
 In this routine, the Petitioner publishes a notice in a newspaper informing the missing spouse of the pending action.
 The notice must be published once a week for four consecutive weeks.

 However, in order to be this, the Petitioner must file an affidavit attesting to his or her diligent efforts to locate the missing spouse.
 After the publication happens, the Petitioner must file an Affidavit of Publication with the court, attesting to publication.
 After that, the action moves forward as a default.

 New Mexico Service by Publication is described in New Mexico Annotated Statutes.

-Copyright Notice: These New Mexico divorce laws above are copyrighted by Divorce Source, Inc. This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
+Copyright Notice: These New Mexico divorce laws above are copyrighted by 3 Step Solutions, LLC.
+This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
 Violation of this copyright notice may result in immediate legal action.